 10. Seed Pods and Acorns

 More fun items to scavenge with your kids on an autumn walk, go on an acorn hunt under a tree or see how many unique seed pods you can find.
-Pour these into a bowl and use it as part of your dining table centerpiece, coffee table or on a shelf for great natural fall décor.
+Pour these into a bowl and use them as part of your dining table centerpiece, coffee table or on a shelf for great natural fall décor.

 11. Fresh Flowers